KDE/syntax-highlighting/README.md

 ## Introduction

-This is meant to be a stand-alone implementation of the Kate syntax highlighting engine, focussed on a sufficiently complete feature coverage for read-only syntax highlighting.
+This is a stand-alone implementation of the Kate syntax highlighting engine.

-Output "formats" include:

-* QSyntaxHighlighter
-* HTML
+It's meant as a building block for text editors as well as for simple highlighted text rendering (e.g. as HTML), supporting both integration with a custom editor as well as a ready-to-use QSyntaxHighlighter sub-class.

+## Syntax Definition Files

+This library uses Kate syntax definition files for the actual highlighting, the file format is documented [https://docs.kde.org/stable5/en/applications/katepart/highlight.html](here).

+More than 250 syntax definition files are included, additional ones are picked up from the file system if present, so you can easily extend this by application-specific syntax definitions for example.

 ## Out of scope

-This is not something to build an actual text editor with, as it doesn't cover any of the features you want for this, such as:

-* dynamic re-highlighting of changed areas
+To not turn this into yet another text editor, the following things are considered out of scope:

-* code folding
+* code folding, beyond providing folding range information
-* any of the not highlighting related properties in Kate's syntax definitions
+* auto completion
+* spell checking
 * user interface for configuration
+* management of text buffers or doucments

+If you need any of this, check out KTextEditor.